 VISION: To teach, serve, nurture and develop students understanding and passion for art.

 Why I do what I do.

 - To teach kids art.
-Simple as it may be, sometimes this is forgotten.
+As simple as it may be, sometimes this is forgotten.

 - I want students to become passionate about something, to create things that they never thought possible and to ignite their future.